 Different cryptocurrencies may require different numbers of confirmations to be considered secure.
 This is due to variations in network hash power and implementation details.
 Wallets and services will often specify a required number of confirmations before they consider a transaction to be valid.

-Since each confirmation adds another level of security, it's important to use the appropriate level of confirmations depending on the blockchain, and value of transaction
+Each additional confirmation adds another level of security to a transaction.
+It's important to use an appropriate number of confirmations depending on the specific blockchain and the value of the transaction.

 For instance, a Bitcoin transaction might be considered secure after 6 confirmations, while a Litecoin transaction might require 12 confirmations due to its faster block time.